CausesBy Mayo Clinic staff

 Types of cervical cancer

 The type of cell where the initial genetic mutation occurred determines the type of cervical cancer you have.
 The type of cervical cancer you have helps determine your prognosis and treatment.
 The main types of cervical cancer are:

 - Squamous cell carcinomas.
-These begin in the thin, flat cells that line the bottom of the cervix (squamous cells).
+These begin in the thin, flat cells (squamous cells) that line the outer portion of the cervix, which projects into the vagina.
 This type accounts for the great majority of cervical cancers.

 - Adenocarcinomas.
 These occur in the glandular cells that line the cervical canal.
 These cancers make up a smaller portion of cervical cancers.

 Sometimes both types of cells are involved in cervical cancer.
 Very rare cancers can occur in other cells in the cervix.